MuhammadHaaris278/MovieRAG/README.md

 # MovieRAG
-Powerful lRAG system built using FIASS index retriever and GPT 4.1 api to recommend movies
+Powerful RAG system built using FIASS index retriever and GPT 4.1 api to recommend movies